 On 13 December he recorded his first glimpse of a ‘groot hooch verheven landt’ – ‘large land, uplifted high’ – the Southern Alps.
 After charting some of the coast, Tasman anchored in the sheltered waters of what is now Golden Bay.
-Four of his crew were killed in a confrontation with the Ngāti Tūmatakōkiri tribe, and Tasman’s ships left, naming the area Murderers' Bay.
+Four of his crew were killed in a confrontation with the Ngāti Tūmatakōkiri tribe, and Tasman left, naming the area Murderers' Bay.
 A Dutch mapmaker later christened the new lands Nieuw Zeeland (after the coastal province of Zeeland in the Netherlands), stamping a Dutch imprint on the national story.

 Three hundred years after Tasman’s tragic encounter with Māori, land near where he anchored was renamed Abel Tasman National Park.
-The Tasman Glacier and the Tasman Sea are other reminders of this explorer’s long and enduring reach.
+Tasman Glacier and the Tasman Sea are other reminders of this explorer’s long and enduring reach.

 Netherlanders were one strand in the knot of continental Europeans settling in New Zealand from the 1840s.
 Some speculate that the misfortune of Tasman’s crew led to a national reluctance for a second entrance into New Zealand.
-Most of the quarter-million who left Holland (officially known as the Netherlands) between 1846 and 1930 were heading westwards, chiefly to the United States.
+Most of the quarter-million who left the Netherlands (unofficially known as Holland) between 1846 and 1930 headed westwards, chiefly to the United States.

 A few Dutch people may have settled in New Zealand before the middle of the 19th century.
 Some had professions associated with the sea, or were drawn to the colony by the 1860s gold rushes.
 But in the 1874 census, just 127 of the 300,000 settlers recorded were of Dutch birth – 112 men and 15 women.